yuliamorozova2022/ft_irc/ref/naomilog.md

 	-kick command, is not same as ban - does not prevent users from immediately joining
 	- fixed memory leak caused by QUIT command and get_command loop - when command QUIT is called the function still tried to read info from (freed) client. solved by checking client exists with each loop

+11.04
+	- added if to actually check if user is in channel before messaging.

 TODO:
 	- make sure JOIN command works with multiple channels/keys